givemepower8/givemepower8.github.io/_posts/2017-05-02-How-to-Teach-Kids-ECMAScript.md

 Array's index is 0-based, from 0 to (array.length - 1).

-Items are access via the index.
+Items are accessed by the index.

 - Index and access items
 - Change item